by Megan Stals

 Should you hold ETFs long-term?

-ETFs can be well suited for long-term investments and are commonly used in ‘set and forget’ scenarios, as index funds tend to follow general stock market or sector movements.
 Individual stocks can be impacted by events or internal matters specific to the firm and face constant pressure from competitors.
-Researching the financial situation and keeping up to date with all these potential situations for multiple firms can be a time-consuming task.
+Researching the financial situation and keeping up to date with all these potential situations for multiple firms can be a time consuming task.

 More resources:

-✅ What is a core-satellite investing approach?
+✅ What is a core-satellite investing approach?→

-✅ Looking for high dividends ETFs in Australia?
+✅ Looking for high dividends ETFs in Australia?→

-✅ Find the best tech ETF in Australia for you
+✅ Find the best tech ETF in Australia for you→

-This does not constitute financial product advice nor a recommendation to invest, it is for informational purposes only.
+This does not constitute financial product advice nor a recommendation to invest in the securities listed.
 Past performance is not a reliable indicator of future performance.
-As always, do your own research and consider seeking appropriate financial or taxation advice from a licensed adviser before investing.
+When you invest, your capital is at risk.
+You should consider your own investment objectives, financial situation, particular needs.
+The value of your investments can go down as well as up and you may receive back less than your original investment.
+As always, do your own research and consider seeking appropriate financial advice before investing.

 Portrait photo of Megan Stals, Market Analyst at Stake.